nwrs/hdfs-parquet-importer/README.md

 ### Schema Files

 If no schema is provided schemas will be inferred by the data.
-To use an explicit schema provide schema a config file:
+To use an explicit schema a config file should be provided:
 * Schema file format is columnName=Type
 * Supported types are String, Long, Int, Double, Float or Boolean.
 * Comment character is '\#'.